How to enable English subtitles for foreign language films?

 Just move the mouse on the movie being played.
 The following menu will appear on the bottom right of the video window:

-Click on this symbol and when you see “subtitles” in the menu, select this item in the menu.
-If the YouTube channel owner has allowed subtitles to be shown here, you will be able to enable subtitles in the language of the video.
+Click on the gear icon and, when you see “Subtitles” in the menu, select it.
+If the YouTube channel owner has allowed subtitles, you’ll find an option to enable subtitles in the language of the video—the same function as the first icon.

-The names of these items on the menu may differ from what I gave here, because I have these items in German and I simply translate them myself.
+The names of these menu items may differ from what I’ve provided here, as I only translate them in German.

-When you select English, the subtitles will appear in English.
+After selecting Polish, the subtitles will appear in Polish.

-These subtitles will not always meet our expectations.
-First, the translating program must correctly recognize the words in the source language, then translate them into English.
-Translating individual words alone does not bring much, because the order of sentences in other languages definitely differs from the order in our language.
-Sometimes even the sense of a sentence can be distorted.
+These subtitles may not always be what you expect.
+First, the translation program must correctly recognize words in the source language, then translate them into Polish.
+Simply translating individual words is of little use, as the word order in other languages differs significantly from that in our own language.
+Sometimes, even the meaning of a sentence can be distorted.

-If you consider these situations, you can use this technique with some caution to better understand a completely foreign language.
+If you consider such situations, with some caution, you can use this technique to better understand a completely foreign language.

-Partial knowledge of the language is very helpful in ensuring that the translation is correct.
+A partial knowledge of the language is very helpful in ensuring the accuracy of the translation.

 Enjoy listening and reading.